-What are the Disadvantages of Shared Ownership?
+What are the disadvantages of shared ownership?

-Don’t worry – we’re going to be upfront with you and let you know the small disadvantages that come along with Shared Ownership.
+Don’t worry – we’re going to be upfront with you and let you know the small disadvantages that come along with shared ownership.

-First of all, some lenders might not offer mortgages on Shared Ownership but there is no need to fret as the majority do.
+First of all, some lenders might not offer mortgages on shared ownership but there is no need to fret as the majority do.

 Now we need to talk about the term leasehold – no matter how low your share, you will be responsible to pay rent on the part of the home you don’t own along with a monthly service charge and, on some properties (such as flats) a ground rent too.
 You are also responsible for all maintenance and repair costs once your initial defect period has ended.
 However, on the new shared ownership model lease, a repair contribution will be applicable, our team can advise you further on this.

-All Shared Ownership properties are sold as leasehold for a specified term which is set out in your lease.
+All shared ownership properties are sold as leasehold for a specified term which is set out in your lease.
 Don’t worry though as you can still sell the home – we have a dedicated resale team to help you!

 In some cases, you may be restricted on what home improvements you can make – although most decorating jobs are perfectly fine.

-What are the Different Percentages?
+What are the different percentages?